-For cumulative risk the assessment shall follow the Bird and Mammal Guidance Document (EFSA, 2009).
+For the acute cumulative risk the assessment shall follow the Bird and Mammal Guidance Document (EFSA, 2009).
+For the chronic cumulative risk the assessment shall follow guidance given in Annex 12.

 Bees

 The risk assessment for bees follows the Guidance document on terrestrial Ecotoxicology (2002).